harlericho/project_blogs/README.md

    docker-compose up -d
    ```

-4. Create an .env at the root of the project.
+4. Create an .env at the root of the backend project.
 5. In the .env file add the execution port of the project and the PostgreSQL credentials:

    ```